Separation Related Resources

 Note: If you earn more than $504 gross in a given week, you are not allowed any UI for that week.

-Under New York State Unemployment Insurance Law (Section 590.10), people employed by educational institutions are not eligible for UI during the summer or during winter break if they have “reasonable/probable” assurance of rehire for “similar services” the following semester or year.
-When you apply, you will be asked what you have been told and specifically offered by the colleges for the fall and spring semesters.
+Under New York State Unemployment Insurance Law (Section 590.10), people employed by educational institutions are NOT eligible for UI during the summer or during winter break if they have “reasonable/probable” assurance of rehire for “similar services” the following semester or year.
+When you apply, you will be asked what you have been told and specifically offered by the colleges for the Fall 2020 and Spring 2021 semesters.
 Such questions are: Have you been offered specific courses by title and schedule?
 When were you informed?
 You are most likely eligible for benefits if:

-• You haven’t been given a class and are not listed in CUNYfirst.
+- You haven’t been given a class and you are not listed in CUNY FIRST.

-• You are given an assignment that represents less than 90% of the previous semester (e.g., if you taught three courses in the spring and were offered only two for the fall).
+- You are given an assignment that represents less than 90% of the previous semester (for example, if you taught three courses in the spring and were offered only two for the fall).

 This may increase your chances of being eligible for UI during the summer, if you are offered/scheduled for fewer courses.
 A 2015 NYS Supreme Court ruling (the Rosenbaum decision) ruled that adjuncts who are offered a one-year appointment are eligible for benefits if they do not have a clear offer of the same number of courses for the coming academic year as they had for the academic year just completed.

 This may reduce your chances of receiving benefits during the summer because the three-year appointment guarantees you receiving a minimum of six hours of teaching or the non-teaching equivalent.
-However, if you have an overall reduction of courses from one academic year to the next, you may be eligible because your income from teaching will be reduced.
+However, if you have an overall reduction of courses from 2019-2020 to 2020-2021, you may be eligible because your income from teaching will be reduced.

 If the DOL denies you benefits, you have a right to request a hearing within 30 calendar days of the date of the notice of denial.
-The Workers Defense League, 212.627.1931, an independent nonprofit specializing in unemployment insurance advocacy, is available for free advice and possible representation.
-It has successfully represented many CUNY adjuncts over many years.
-The league will analyze your claim, and if it believes that you have a case, it will accompany you and represent you at the hearing.
+The Workers Defense League at 212.627.1931, an independent non-profit specializing in unemployment insurance advocacy, is available for free advice and possible representation.
+They have successfully represented many CUNY adjuncts over many years.
+They will analyze your claim, and if they believe that you have a case, they will accompany you and represent you at the hearing.
 You also have the right to represent yourself.
 The PSC does not represent claimants at UI hearings.

 Note: Unfortunately, hearings have been temporarily suspended during the coronavirus crisis.
 Those who are denied benefits should continue to claim benefits weekly and wait to receive a hearing date when hearings resume.